SU European Cultural Explorations

 - Housing in shared hotel or hostel rooms

 - Entrance fees during cultural activities and excursions

 - Ground Transportation on all API-arranged activities

 - Additional meals

 - Personal expenses: toiletries, activities, snacks, personal travel, souvenirs, etc.

-The SU European Cultural Exploration Program is an 8-credit program.
-Admitted students start the program in Spring 2022 with a 2-credit UST course.
-In Summer 2022, admitted students continue their studies with two 3-credit courses.
-The program is a total of 8 credits for 3 courses.
+The SU European Cultural Exploration Program is an 8-credit program including 3 courses.
+Admitted students start the program in Spring 2024 with a 2-credit UST course.
+In Summer 2024, admitted students continue their studies with two 3-credit courses.

 All students will take the following courses:

 UST course with Dr. Valerie Renegar & Dr. Erin Crockett (2 credits)